xaviergm/GaCD/CodeBook.md

 We then extend the data set by binding to it the Activity and Subject data, which makes then up to 81 variables.

 By using then the group_by() and summarise_each() functions from the dplyr package we can obtain the required data set which can be then written to file and uploaded for grading.
-Now perform  the required averages
-Write table to file